-Does hormone replacement therapy increase cancer risk?
+Does hormone replacement therapy (HRT) increase cancer risk?

-• But it’s important to remember that the increased risk is small
+- But the increased risk is small

 What is HRT?

 HRT is a treatment that can reduce symptoms of the menopause by changing hormone levels in the body.
 Hormones are chemical messengers.
 They can affect things like growth, fertility and our mood.

 During the menopause, the ovaries start to produce less of the hormone oestrogen.
 This means some people may experience menopausal symptoms, such as hot flushes and mood changes.
 For some, these symptoms are very uncomfortable, and HRT can help to reduce them.

 Trans men and women may also use hormone therapy.
 But there isn’t yet enough research about cancer risk associated with this.
 This webpage only covers menopausal HRT and cancer risk.

 The main types of HRT are:

 - Combined HRT, which includes both oestrogen and progestogen